Pico's School

-Pico's School is a 1999 Flash game developed by Tom Fulp for his website Newgrounds.
+Pico's School is a 1999 point-and-click Flash game developed by Tom Fulp for his website Newgrounds.
 At the time of its release, it was "one of the most sophisticated" browser games, exhibiting "a complexity of design and polish in presentation that [was] virtually unseen in amateur Flash game development".
 It has been widely credited with kickstarting the Flash games scene and helping launch Newgrounds "as a public force".

-The game is a point-and-click adventure/shooter that was inspired by the Columbine High School massacre, putting the player in the shoes of the titular Pico, who has to fight a group of stereotypical goth kids who have killed his classmates.
+The game was inspired by the Columbine High School massacre, and was released only three months after it.
+It centers around the titular Pico, a young boy who must fight a group of stereotypical goth kids who have killed his classmates.

 Plot

 During a school lesson on apples and bananas, Pico's classmate Cassandra interrupts the class to denounce the American education system, which she believes to be "bullshit", before opening fire upon her fellow students.
 Pico blacks out during the chaos, managing to escape the classroom only to discover the majority of his classmates have been killed.
 As Pico fights the goth kids, he discovers they are being manipulated by Cassandra.
 Cassandra is then revealed to be an alien, and Pico must defeat her.